-The Society for Personality and Social Psychology is pleased to announce Alice Eagly as the 2018 Annual Convention Legacy honoree.
+The Society for Personality and Social Psychology is pleased to announce Phillip Shaver as the 2019 Annual Convention Legacy honoree.
 This program is designed to honor legacy figures in social and personality psychology.

 The theme of Legacy program is to trace the impact of the senior scholar’s seminal contribution (or body of work) to contemporary work through a series of events as follows:

 Legacy Symposium - The Adult Attachment Research Legacy: 32 Years Since Hazan and Shaver (1987)